honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 HONEYCOMBIO_APIKEY=<your API key> HONEYCOMBIO_DATASET=<dataset> make testacc
 ```

+### Using a locally built version of the provider

+It can be handy to run terraform with a local version of the honeycombio provider.

+With **Terraform 0.12** this is very straightforward:

+- build the provider with `go build`
+- copy the executable (named `terraform-provider-honeycombio`) into your working directory
+- run `terraform init`

+This is a bit more involved with **Terraform 0.13**: the provider has to be installed in one of the [local mirror directories](https://www.terraform.io/docs/commands/cli-config.html#implied-local-mirror-directories) using the [new filesysem structure](https://www.terraform.io/upgrade-guides/0-13.html#new-filesystem-layout-for-local-copies-of-providers).
+Additinally, the provider should have a version.

+For macOS, I've added the `install_macos` target in [`Makefile`](Makefile).
+Other OS's should be similar, feel free to add an additional target.

 ### Enabling log output

 To print logs (including full dumps of requests and their responses), you have to set `TF_LOG` to at least `debug` and enable `HONEYCOMBIO_DEBUG` when running Terraform: